There are two words that can brighten the day of college students with bills to pay: quick money.

 66. Find Bugs in Other People’s Websites

-Big corporations pay big money to have people hunt down bugs on their websites as this can interrupt customer experience or leave them open to data breaches, potentially losing them profit and customers.
+Big corporations pay big money to have people ferret out bugs on their websites as this can interrupt customer experience or leave them open to data breaches, potentially losing them profit and customers.

 You could also find small jobs that ask you to test the functionality of websites or apps and pinpoint areas of improvement that can guide their next update.